Natural Cleaning: A Greener and Healthier Home

 Proper Storage and Labeling of Homemade Solutions

 After you’ve created your homemade natural cleaning solution, be sure to store and label it properly to ensure safe future use.
-You’ll want to avoid any possible harmful contaminations while maintaining the integrity of the cleaner’s antimicrobial properties.
+You’ll want to avoid any potential harmful contaminants while maintaining the cleaner’s antimicrobial integrity.
 Place household cleaners in a sealed container/bottle in a cool, dry area.
 Don’t forget to include the expiration date - most disinfectants are good for up to two years.

 Will you be creating your own green products?
 Share your recipes in our comments section below, and be sure to tag us on social media!